Karoskodev/mates/README.md

  <a name="ux"></a>
  ### Color pallete

- I tried to stick with the color scheme reminiscent of the chessboard, chess, chess pieces and wood.
+ I tried to stick with the colors reminiscent of the chessboard, chess pieces and wood.
  <br>

  ![Color](media/readme/color.jpg)